Krantiz/Laravel-telephoneDirectory/readme.md

 - clone the reposoitory
 - Create a Database and add .env
-- Run migration by "pho artisan migrate"
+- Run migration by "php artisan migrate"
-- Start the server by "pho artisan serve"
+- Start the server by "php artisan serve"